-Before a college class about twenty years ago two young female students were discussing the movie “Sense and Sensibility,” which was based on Jane Austen’s novel of the same name.
-In the movie the beautiful Marianne Dashwood believes she is madly in love with the dashing John Willoughby.
+Before a college class about twenty years ago two young female students were discussing the movie “Sense and Sensibility,” which is based on Jane Austen’s novel of the same name.
+In the movie the beautiful Marianne Dashwood immediately falls madly in love with the dashing John Willoughby.
 Here is the scene as they first meet.
-Marianne has hurt her ankle and the strong, dashing Willoughby has carried her home.
+Marianne has hurt her ankle ,and the strong, dashing Willoughby has carried her home.
 “He lifted me as if I weighed no more than a trite leaf,” she says.
-She is immediately smitten.
+She is smitten.

 As for the wealthy, stable, but older and less dashing Colonel Brandon, who dearly loves Marianne, she has no use.
 Marianne has mistaken her passionate enthusiasm for love, and, shortly thereafter, Willoughby discards her for a more wealthy patron.

 My two young female students found this outcome disappointing if not downright depressing.
 Marianne shouldn’t have “settled” for the Colonel they told me.
 She should have waited for a better man.
 My rejoinder?
 The Colonel was only rich, kind, wise, just, stable, honest, smart, and good looking.
 What a terrible husband he would make!
 But why couldn’t the beautiful Marianne find all that in a man as handsome, passionate, and strong as Willoughby, my young students wondered?
 By contrast, I doubted if a man as good as the Colonel even existed.
 I concluded that these young women had an immature and naive view of romantic love.
 Somehow the Colonel fell short of their ideal mate—a mate that doesn’t exist.
 My young students wanted to marry a chimera.

 “For whatsoever from one place doth fall,

 For there is nothing lost, that may be found, if sought.”